Are you tired of tiny little bricks of bread that taste like cardboard and cost a fortune?

 Your gluten free bread will hold its shape best if you let it cool in the pan in the oven for a bit.
 Just turn the oven off and open the door a crack.

-Then move it to a cooling rack and let it cool completely (or almost – it’s very nice to eat warm) before slicing.
+Then move it to a cooling rack and let it cool completely before slicing.

 Gluten free baked goods spoil and dry out quickly.